Investing in a better future for more than 130 million girls

-There are more than 130 million girls out of school today, and Malala Fund's research estimates that an additional 20 million more girls are at risk of not returning to school because of the pandemic.
+There were more than 130 million girls out of school before COVID-19, and Malala Fund's research estimates that an additional 20 million more girls are at risk of not returning to school because of the pandemic.
 Malala Fund is working to break down the barriers that prevent girls from receiving an education.
-Through the Gulmakai Network, Malala Fund invests in local educators and activists in countries where the most girls are out of school.
+Through their Education Champion Network, Malala Fund invests in local educators and activists in countries where the most girls are out of school.
 Malala Fund also advocates for policy changes needed to get girls in school and learning.

 Mission: Malala Fund champions every girl’s right to 12 years of free, safe, quality education.

-Why we love them: Like Malala and her father Ziauddin, education activists in Malala Fund’s Gulmakai Network advocate tirelessly to help girls overcome the strongest challenges keeping them out of school.
+Why we love them: Like Malala and her father Ziauddin, education activists in Malala Fund’s Champion Network advocate tirelessly to help girls overcome the barriers keeping them out of school.
 Threats to girls’ education — like poverty, war and gender discrimination — differ between countries and regions.
 Local educators and activists understand these challenges in their communities and are best placed to identify, innovate and advocate for policy and programmatic solutions.

 Girls’ education is an investment in economic growth, a healthier workforce, lasting peace and the future of our planet.

 Partnership and impact

-Pluralsight will work to support technology skills development for Malala Fund staff as well as Gulmakai Champions, the staff of their respective organizations, and the girls they support.
-In addition to providing a product grant of 640 licenses to Pluralsight’s rich content and skill-building tools, Pluralsight One Fund is supporting Malala Fund with a $100,000 unrestricted grant and 640 licenses with technology strategy support in year one.
+Pluralsight One is supporting technology skills development for Malala Fund staff as well as their Education Champions, the staff of the Champions' respective organizations, and the girls they support.
+In addition to providing a product grant of 640 licenses to Pluralsight’s rich content and skill-building tools, Pluralsight One is funding 5 Champions across Afghanistan, India, Nigeria, and Pakistan who are focused on tech-enabled solutions to girls education.

-Expansion of the Gulmakai Network.
+Expansion of the Education Network.
 Each year, Malala Fund adds a new cohort of 10-13 Champions to its network.

 Existing 57 Education Champions.
 Malala Fund provides critical support and networking opportunities for its existing Champions, who have multi-year agreements with the Fund.